-- Undergraduates and Medical students eligible for support include underrepresented minorities, individuals with disabilities, or individuals from disadvantaged backgrounds.
-The objective espoused by the NIH for this program is to increase the participation of individuals from these groups in the U.S. biomedical research workforce.
+- Undergraduates and medical students eligible for support include underrepresented minorities, individuals with disabilities, or individuals from disadvantaged backgrounds.
+The objective espoused by the NIH is to increase the participation of individuals from these groups in the U.S. biomedical research workforce.

 - Research may be in clinical, translational, or basic science areas, but must be focused in areas of NHLBI interest (cardiovascular disease, blood disorders, pulmonary disease).

 - Didactic course work is presented to develop the fund of knowledge pertaining to the conduct of research by participating students.

 - The mentor and research group will be selected by the program directors after discussions with chosen students based on review of their application materials

 - Housing is available for some undergraduate participants.